gaps-closure/emu/doc/design-notes.md

         mkfifo fifo-right
         nc -4 -k -l ${GW_ORANGE_IP} ${GW_ORANGE_PORT} \
           < fifo-left \
-          | python3 filterproc.py left-ingress-spec   \
+          | python3 filterproc.py left-egress-spec   \
-          | python3 filterproc.py right-egress-spec   \
+          | python3 filterproc.py right-ingress-spec   \
           > fifo-right &
         nc -4 -k -l ${GW_PURPLE_IP} ${GW_PURPLE_PORT} \
           < fifo-right \
-          | python3 filterproc.py right-ingress-spec  \
+          | python3 filterproc.py right-egress-spec  \
-          | python3 filterproc.py left-egress-spec    \
+          | python3 filterproc.py left-ingress-spec    \
           > fifo-left &
 ```

 Only the gateway node processing pipeline is enhanced from the pass-through case (the orange and purple nodes are unchanged).
 The addition of the second fifo (fifo-right) enables splitting the script into two separate (more symmetrical and easy to comprehend) commands; but this could also have been written with one fifo (and one line), as with the pass-through example above.

+The use of a pair of filters in each direction allows specification of what is allowed to leave one domain (e.g., left-egress-spec for what can leave the orange domain) and what is allowed to enter a second domain (e.g., right-ingress-spec for getting into the purple domain).
+The use of a pair of filters also allows splitting the filters into two halves for the bookends model (see below).

 ## Bookend Model

 ![Emulator Architecture for Bookend-style Cross-Domain Devices](emulator-bookend.png)

-In bookends model, socat sends virtual device to a local address/port; TA1 guard functions reads that port and write to eth0 (and vice versa).
-Only the QEMU isnide the CORE node is shown, but the rest of the scenario is the same as in the BITW case, except the cross-domain CORE router is a simple pass through in the Bookends case.
+In the bookends model, the filter functions are moved into the QEMU VM running on the two enclave-gateway nodes.
+The application again writes to the char device in the QEMU vM (the same as with the BITW model); but now the filtering function occurs inside the QEMU node on the end nodes.
+The fiture below gives an example of the high-level design for the orange-gateway node.

 ### Bidirectional BOOKEND filter

-The filter function is split and moved into the devices on the two end nodes.
-For example, the figure below shows one possible implementation on the orange node.
+In bookends model, socat sends virtual device to a local address/port (127.0.0.1 54321 in the figure below); TA1 guard functions reads that port, passes the data through an egress filter (e.g., orange uses the left-egress-spec), then write to the gateway (e.g., orange writes to 10.0.1.1) using the enclave's external interace.
+The conversion between IP packets and the filtering operations is again done using a netcat (nc) script.
+Note that the filter function is split and moved into the QEMU VM running on the two enclave-gateway nodes.
+The cross-domain CORE router is a simple pass through in the Bookends case.

 ![Pass-through BITW-style Cross-Domain link](socat-bidirectional-filter-BOOKEND.png)

-**FIXME: The naming of the filter specs ingress/egress is confusing (it is correct in the BITW.
-The nc at the egress should be a client not a listener (drop -l).**
+The script below shows the imlmentation o the booends model in the orange node

 ```
-Code to be specified.
+#orange
+   terminal-1:
+        mkfifo fifo-left
+        mkfifo fifo-right
+        nc -4 -k -l ${LOCAL_IP} ${LOCAL_PORT} < fifo-left \
+          | python3 filterproc.py left-egress-spec  > fifo-right &
+        nc -4       ${GW_ORANGE_IP} ${GW_ORANGE_PORT} < fifo-right \
+          | python3 filterproc.py left-ingress-spec > fifo-left  &
+        socat -d -d -lf ${SOCAT_ORANGE_LOGS} \
+          pty,link=${DEV_ORANGE},raw,ignoreeof,unlink-close=0,echo=0 \
+          tcp:${LOCAL_IP}:${LOCAL_PORT},ignoreeof &
+        sleep 1
+        cat ${DEV_ORANGE}
+   terminal-2:
+        echo "Orange sends a message" > ${DEV_ORANGE}
 ```

 # Dependencies Installation and QEMU VM Disk Image Creation and OS Installation Notes